-Note: You may see different options than those described here depending on your Checkr user permissions.
-If you do not have access to an option you need, please contact your Checkr Customer Success representative for more information.
+You might see options that differ from those on this page depending on your Checkr user permissions.
+If you can't access an option you need, contact your Checkr Customer Success representative.

-Checkr will populate these fields while enabling your account.
+Checkr populates the fields below while enabling your account"

-- Company name: This name will appear in any candidate-facing emails issued from this account, as well as in the Candidate Portal for your candidates.
+- Company name: This name appears in any candidate-facing emails issued from this account, as well as in the Candidate Portal for your candidates.

-- Account Logo: This image will be used in candidate-facing emails.
+- Account logo: This image appears in candidate-facing emails.

 Define email addresses for notifications

 As part of the background check process, Checkr issues multiple email notifications to candidates.
-Use the Account Settings section of the Settings tab to define these email addresses.
+Use the Account settings section to define these email addresses.

-Note: Email addresses must link to your company and may link to a shared email account, allowing multiple people within your company to monitor and respond to these requests and replies.
+Email addresses must link to your company and can link to a shared email account so that multiple people within your company can monitor and respond to these requests and replies.

 Enter an address for the following fields:

-- Support email: Enter the address that will be provided to candidates to contact you to supply evidence of rehabilitation or other context during the Adverse Action process.
+- Support email: Enter the address for candidates to use to contact you to submit evidence of rehabilitation or other context during the adverse action process.

-- Billing email: Enter the address that will be used by Checkr to contact you about invoices and other billing communications.
+- Billing email: Enter the address that Checkr will use to contact you about invoices and other billing communications.

-- Adverse action email: Enter the address to be used to send pre- and post- Adverse Action notices on your behalf to candidates.
-This address will receive the undeliverable notices produced if an Adverse Action notice isn't deliverable to a candidate (if their email account has expired, or if the email address on file is inaccurate).
+- Adverse action email: Enter the address that will send pre- and post-adverse action notices on your behalf to candidates.
+This address receives the undeliverable notices if an adverse action notice is undeliverable to a candidate, which happens if their email account has expired or the email address on file is inaccurate.

-- Technical Contact email: If your company uses the Checkr APIs for integration, enter your main point of contact for technical communications.
-Checkr will use this email address to contact you if there are any important issues or updates to the Checkr APIs.
+- Technical contact email: If your company uses the Checkr APIs for integration, enter your primary person to contact for technical communications.
+Checkr uses this email address to contact you about important issues or updates to the Checkr APIs.

-- Compliance Contact email: Enter the main point of contact to communicate with Checkr about compliance issues or updates.
-Checkr will use this email address to inform you of updates to candidate disputes, or if changes have been made to background check Reports.
+- Compliance contact email: Enter the primary person to communicate with Checkr about compliance issues or updates.
+Checkr uses this email address to send updates to candidate disputes or notifications of changes to background check reports.

-If your Adverse Action email address is invalid, Checkr will attempt to notify you using the following sequence of email addresses defined in the Account Settings section of the Settings tab.
+If your adverse action email address is invalid, Checkr will try to notify you using the following sequence of email addresses in the Account settings tab.

 - Support email